Gundersen Health System

 Although we encourage you to test your technology in advance, we understand that disconnects still might happen.
 Once you register for the event, you will be given a link to the Zoom call.
 On the day of the Career Trek, click the link and join the event.

 If you get disconnected, confirm your internet connection is stable and try logging onto the link again.
-If you cannot seem to get the link to work, contact tech support:

 Do I need to do anything after the Virtual Career Trek?